weyway/quartzway/content/Summary Live Letters/Producer's Live Letter 86.md

+---
+tags:
+  - PLL
+  - Letter
+  - Live
+  - 86th
+  - News
+title: Producer's Live Letter 86
+---
+# Producer's Live Letter 86
 This is the first one that I'll be doing in this format, unfortunately, most of this was already announced on the last Producer's Live Letter.
 If you missed that one, you can find it in discord, linked above this one.
-# Patch 7.2 - Seekers of Eternity
+## Patch 7.2 - Seekers of Eternity
 ## Release: Tuesday, March 25
 ## Maintenance: 24 hours
 ## 7.2 Special site updated
 [Visit here](https://na.finalfantasyxiv.com/dawntrail/patch_7_2/)

 ___
 # Let's go!

 ![](https://www.youtube.com/watch?v=g_YQx4w5cvw)

 # Previously announced on last PLL
 If you want to see more images of this, check last PLL thread.
 - More MSQ
 - Dungeon - The Underkeep